femmerling/ozza/README.md

-# DeeBee
+# Ozza

-DeeBee is a collection of code challenge based on [this challenge](https://github.com/WhatsLab/code-challenge)
+Ozza is a collection of code challenge based on [this challenge](https://github.com/WhatsLab/code-challenge)

 I will solve the problem starting from the [backend challenge](https://github.com/WhatsLab/code-challenge/blob/master/backend-task.md)